'Definitely getting better': The United States is making vaccine progress on several fronts, and experts are encouraged - KRDO

 At least 618 cases of variants that are believed to be more transmissible have been identified across 33 states, according the CDC.
 The vast majority of those — 611 — are the variant first identified in the United Kingdom (B.1.1.7), with a few others being those first identified South Africa (B.1.351) and Brazil (P.1).

+Genetic tests showed that the patient, who had an underlying condition that weakened his immunity, had been infected with the same virus all along but that it had been evolving as it replicated.

+“It was incredible,” said Dr. Jonathan Li, who leads a lab at Brigham and Women’s Hospital in Boston studying viruses and their mutations and had been called in to help study the patient’s case.

-For now, Covid-19 cases and hospitalizations in the United States have been dipping after a holiday-era surge.
+For now, Covid-19 cases and hospitalizations in the US have been dipping after a holiday-era surge.

 The country has averaged about 130,402 new Covid-19 cases a day over the last week — down more than 47% since a peak average of more than 249,000 a day on January 8, according to Johns Hopkins data.